aglushkov/serega/README.md

   # Sub-option :allow_nil by default is false
   attribute :first_name, delegate: { to: :profile, allow_nil: true }

-  # Option :delegate can be used with :key sub-option
+  # Option :delegate can be used with :method sub-option, so method chain here
+  # is user.profile.fname
-  attribute :first_name, delegate: { to: :profile, key: :fname }
+  attribute :first_name, delegate: { to: :profile, method: :fname }

   # Option :const specifies attribute with specific constant value
   attribute(:type, const: 'user')